Updated June 2022 by Serena Bansal BSc Hons RD

 - Heat the oil for 1 minute in a large pan

-- Add the onion and spices – stir for 2-3 minutes or until the onion is soft
+- Add the spring onion and spices – stir for 2-3 minutes

 - Add the chicken breast and cook on a medium heat until all the chicken is sealed